Usumacinta River

-After serving as a border between Mexico and Guatemala, the Usumacinta River enters Mexican territory in the state of Tabasco and across the Cañón del Usumacinta (Usumacinta Canyon) ecological reserve, forming impressive canyons along its route.
+The Usumacinta River enters Mexican territory in the state of Tabasco and across the Cañón del Usumacinta (Usumacinta Canyon) ecological reserve, forming impressive canyons along its route.
 Passing the canyon called "Boca del Cerro", Tenosique, the Usumacinta goes into the plain of Tabasco.

 Two distributaries, the Palizada River and San Pedro y San Pablo River, branch from the main stem of the Usumacinta and empty north and east into the Laguna de Términos.
 In Tabasco the Grijalva River flows into the Usumacinta River.
 This confluence is at Tres Brazos, Centla, and the two rivers form a large wetland region known as the Pantanos de Centla.
 The pantanos (wetlands) are designated a biosphere reserve; it contains 302702 ha, which makes it the largest protected wetland region in North and Central America and one of the top 15 wetlands (by size) in the world.

 The total length of the river, including the Salinas, Chixoy, Negro rivers in Guatemala is approximately 1,000 km.
-It is the only visible natural boundary separating the Yucatán Peninsula from Mexico.
+It is the only visible natural boundary separating the Yucatán Peninsula from the rest of Mexico.